 Many organisations have stringent policies regarding how their staff can use the email account it assigns them.
 This is to avoid any costly data breaches.

 Your staff also need to be extra cautious about stuff they download from the internet.
 So they do not download malicious software or spyware onto their hard drive or mobile device.

 They also need extra caution and best security practices to avoid being victims of phishing emails or other cybersecurity threats.

 Social media is here to stay.
 Your staff are your number one advocate on social media.

 Therefore, you must train your staff on what makes up quality content to post when they represent your brand on social media.

 But ask yourself, “Would I be willing to represent myself in court just to save cost in legal expenses?”You are right to be nervous about the impact of the internet on your business, just as you are right to be excited about the potentials.
 Click To Tweet

 It is often safer and more cost-effective in the long run to hire a professional digital marketing specialist or a social media marketing specialist.
 Calculate the cost of time spent in producing a website – time that can accomplish other tasks.

 The “big boys” in web development charge rates for websites that other businesses cannot afford.

 On top of this, the web industry is littered with enthusiastic amateurs who are too willing to put your business on the internet at meagre charges.
 More often than not, most entrepreneurs fall for it.

 A year later, having received little or no response, that business may abandon the website and the Internet entirely!

-But if you want to do it in-house, here are a few things you need to consider.
+But if you want to do it in-house, here are a few things you must consider.

 Decide who can speak on behalf of the company and only allow these persons to access and operate your social media account.

-Your policy must define the content you post on social media sites like Facebook, Twitter, LinkedIn, etc. It must also provide guidelines for blogging.
+Your policy must define the content you post on social media sites like Facebook, X (Twitter), LinkedIn, etc. It must also provide guidelines for blogging.